mikeryan/ems-flasher/README.md

 Prerequisites
 -------------

 To build ems-flasher pkg-config and libusb are needed.

-On Mac you can install them by:
+Additionally, OS X requires coreutils and gawk.

+On OS X, install the prerequisites using:

 ```
-sudo port install pkgconfig
-sudo port install libusb
+brew install pkg-config libusb coreutils gawk
 ```

 (thanks to hyarion for this info)